-4. Reasonable Expenses.
-As discussed in Section II.C., below, the total annual operating expenses ("annual operating expenses") for the Replacement Portfolio are within range of those of the Replaced Portfolio.
-The total annual fund expense ratios (after contractual fee waivers and expense reimbursements) listed in the Replaced Portfolio's most recent prospectuses are 0.65% and 0.75% for the Administrative and Advisor share classes, respectively, whereas the total expense ratio (after contractual fee waivers and expense reimbursements) listed in the most recent prospectus for the Replacement Portfolio is 0.69%.
-In light of the Replacement Portfolio having lower expenses than one class of the Replaced Portfolio and only slightly higher expenses than the other class of the Replaced Portfolio, the Applicants believe that this minor difference in expenses is compensated for by the significant other benefits of the Proposed Substitution listed above.
-Moreover, in an effort to minimize any expense impact on Contract Owners, the Applicants selected the share class of the Replacement Portfolio with the lowest total annual fund expenses.
+5. Reasonable Expenses.
+The proposed Substitution is designed to provide Contract Owners with an opportunity to continue their investments in a substantially similar fund without interruption and with substantially similar expenses.
+As discussed in Section II.B., below, the total annual operating expenses ("annual operating expenses") for the Replacement Portfolio are within range of those of the Replaced Portfolio.
+The total annual fund expense ratios (after contractual fee waivers and expense reimbursements) listed in the Replaced Portfolio's most recent prospectuses are 0.66% and 0.76% for the Administrative Class and Advisor Class shares, respectively, whereas the total expense ratio (after contractual fee waivers and expense reimbursements) listed in the most recent prospectus for the Replacement Portfolio is 0.75%.
+In light of the Replacement Portfolio having lower expenses than one class of the Replaced Portfolio, the Applicants believe that this minor difference in expenses is compensated for by the significant other benefits of the proposed Substitution listed above.